mandev/jspool/README.md

 ## Build

-Java 11+ is mandatory to build emailcruncher.
+Java 11+ is mandatory to build jSpool.

 ```
 mvn clean install